 For a start, it’s a historic town with an imposing castle dating back to 1068, in which the aristocracy still dwell – but you can go inside!
 From the spring to the autumn, the castle opens its doors so that the public can have a look around the stately halls, the historic armouries, and most fun of all, poke around the dungeon.

 Secondly, the town itself is lovely: small but brimming with character, it caters to your every need for a lovely day out.
-From antique shops to bookstores, handmade candies to restaurants and breweries, you won’t want for anything.
+From antique shops to bookstores, and handmade candies to restaurants and breweries.

 Thirdly, Arundel was voted the ‘Most Relaxing Town in Europe‘ by the Mindful Getaway Guide, beating spots like Capri, Ibiza, and Baden-Baden.
 Take a day trip from London, explore Arundel, and relax in the countryside!